vitorio/tertile-cua-redaction/README.md

 Ollama is prompted to redact the word "GitHub" as well as any URLs, which are frequently present in the returned text from the agent.

 There are also a couple of tests for applying Isaac in other ways.
 You can use it as a grounding model for click tasks.
 You can use it as the grounding model in a composed agent.
 Both of those are in `isaac-composed-agent-perceptron-sdk.py`.
 Isaac is based on Qwen3-1.7B, so it technically has tool-calling, and I got it to call Cua's computer tools, but in my experiments it wasn't really very good at planning.
-Thats in `isaac-allinone-agent-huggingface.py`.
+That's in `isaac-allinone-agent-huggingface.py`.

 ## How to run it